jedokim/jedokim/README.md

 ## Hello there 👋

-Late-20s developer living in the Washington D.C. area.\
+Developer living in the Washington D.C. area.\
 I code for a living.
 Welcome and thanks for visiting my profile!

 LinkedIn: https://www.linkedin.com/in/jeremy-kim/